Homeric problems and bibliographical challenges, Part 2: More on the performances of rhapsodes at the festival of the Panathenaia

 §1.
 With such challenges in mind, I recommend here two most relevant books.
 The first of these, by José M. González, was published in 2013, while the second of the two, edited by Jonathan Ready and Christos Tsagalis, appeared in 2018, not long before the date of the present posting.
 By highlighting these two pieces of secondary bibliography, I can afford to shade over a number of other pieces that are less relevant, and I can thus stay on track with formulations I have already developed in Homer the Classic (hereafter HC) and Homer the Preclassic (hereafter HPC) about the existing evidence for rhapsodic performances of Homeric poetry at the Panathenaia in Athens.

 §2.
 In the case of the 2013 book by González, which I will hereafter abbreviate as JMG, I highlight not only his balanced argumentation concerning the art of the rhapsodes but also his critical survey of secondary bibliography.
-The thoroughness of the work done by JMG has I think strengthened exponentially my own argumentation in HC and HPC, especially with regard to the arguments I have made against the general idea of assuming the existence of some kind of a stark contrast between a poetically creative aoidos ‘singer’, as represented by Homer, with a supposedly non-creative rhapsōidos ‘rhapsode’.
+The thoroughness of the work done by JMG has I think strengthened exponentially my own argumentation in HC and HPC, especially with regard to the arguments I have made against the specific idea that Homeric rhapsodes were simply memorizers of a Homeric text and against the general idea of assuming the existence of some kind of a stark contrast between a poetically creative aoidos ‘singer’, as represented by Homer, and a supposedly non-creative rhapsōidos ‘rhapsode’.
 At stake here in particular is my cumulative interpretation, as best presented at HC 3§§47–76, concerning Plato’s metaphor in Ion 536a–c comparing divine poetic inspiration to a magnet.
 The logic of this Platonic metaphor, as I have argued in HC and in earlier work, fits my overall diachronic reconstruction of the rhapsodic art.
 But my reconstruction, which was achieved independently of Plato’s metaphor, can be badly misinterpreted if you think of it merely as an extrapolation that supposedly depends on that metaphor.
 JMG at 8.3.2 analyzes a glaring example of such a misinterpretation, with further analysis at 10.1.
 Given the thoroughness of JMG, however, I see no point in exhuming here the grim remains of defective interpretations that JMG has already laid to rest.

 §3.
 Next I turn to the 2018 book edited by Ready and Tsagalis, which I will hereafter abbreviate as R&T. I see here a major step forward in explorations of the available evidence, however fragmentary, about the Homeric performances of rhapsodes at the Panathenaia in Athens.
 Both editors contribute chapters.
 Also contributing is Sheramy D. Bundrick, whose Chapter 2 presents an exhaustive analysis of the relevant iconographical evidence revealed in Athenian vase paintings.
 A salient example of a pictured rhapsode is a painting that I had once chosen for the illustration that appeared on the cover of my 2003 book, Homeric Responses.
 The same illustration appears on the cover of my posting here.